Bass Bumpers: Background

-In 1992, they also produced some songs for "Cadavrexquis" 's album of Amanda Lear.
+In 1992, they also produced some songs for Amanda Lear's album Cadavrexquis.

-Their own tracks, "The Music's Got Me" (1992) and "Runnin'" (1993) were minor hits in the UK Singles Chart.
+Their own tracks, "The Music's Got Me!"
+(1992) and "Runnin'" (1993) were minor hits on the UK Singles Chart.
 The group also had a UK hit single in 2006 with a mash-up of "Phat Planet" by Leftfield and the Baywatch theme tune (as performed on the TV show's credits by Survivor vocalist Jimi Jamison as "I'm Always Here").
-This new version was entitled "Phat Beach (I'll Be Ready)", with the group being credited as Naughty Boy (four years before British record producer Shahid Khan has a hit in the UK charts under that name.
+This new version was entitled "Phat Beach (I'll Be Ready)", with the group being credited as Naughty Boy (four years before British record producer Shahid Khan had a hit on the UK charts under that name.

-In 2015, the group released "The Music's Got Me" with new mixes from North2South, La Chord, and Taito Tikaro.
+In 2015, the group released "The Music's Got Me!" with new mixes from North2South, La Chord, and Taito Tikaro.